dnanexus/dxWDL/doc/ExpertOptions.md

 ```

 A platform path can be used instead of an applet-id.
 Writing your own applet for reorganization
-purposes is tricky, and could cause data loss if you are not careful.
+purposes is tricky, and may cause files to be misplaced or outright deleted, if you are not careful.
 The applet:
 1. requires `CONTRIBUTE` project access, so it can move files and folders around.
 2. has to be idempotent, so that if the instance it runs on crashes, it can safely restart.